 Rawane Nassif – Turtles Are Always Home (2016)

 Assignment: insert yourself into a video clip through chroma key (green screen).
 Try to achieve the most credible results by matching camera angle and lighting.
+Try to be as deceiving as possible, no just goofy.

 Topics: chroma key, color correction, masking, basic after effect workflow.